annakthrnlee/PyBer_Analysis/README.md

 ## Summary:
 To conclude my analysis I will summarize my findings.
 - Urban cities made up the largest portion of total rides (%68.4) compared to suburban (%26.3) and rural (%5.3).
-- Rural cities hade the least amount of total drivers (78) and the highest average fares per driver ($55.49), thus their are more drivers and riders in urban and suburban cities.
+- Rural cities had the least amount of total drivers (78) and the highest average fares per driver ($55.49), thus there are more drivers and riders in urban and suburban cities.
-- Due to the more expensive fare prices experienced in rural cities, the total amount of rides is far lower than the other two cities.
+- Due to the more expensive fare prices experienced in rural cities, the total amount of rides is far lower than in the other two cities.
 - The majority of PyBer's revenue comes from urban cities.

-PyBer could increase their amount of drivers available in rural cities to help promote more rides and decrease the average fare price to promote better business and demand in the area.
+PyBer could increase the amount of drivers available in rural cities to help promote more rides and decrease the average fare price to promote better business and demand in the area.